Have you ever wondered why some Cockers end up in Cocker Spaniel rescue centres?

 From: Frederick, Maryland

-We decided to adopt a cocker spaniel rescue to keep out little girl, Maggie, company.
+We adopted a cocker spaniel rescue to keep our little girl, Maggie, company.
 Maggie was raised with two sisters who have both gone to the Rainbow Bridge.

 He is a joy!

-Title: Divine Intervention
+Title: My Cocker Spaniel Rescue Story: Divine Intervention

 By: Gail Dawson